Peter Twinn: Recruitment to GC&CS

 He was in the middle of a postgraduate scholarship studying Physics when he saw an advertisement for a job with the government.
 "I was a bit unsettled," he remembered.
 "I'd finished my university degree and I didn't quite know what to do."
 The advertisement indicated that they were looking for mathematicians, but was unclear about what else was involved.

 In that unsettled period after the Munich Agreement, international relations between the major European powers were tense and getting tenser.

 " They offered me this job at the princely salary of, I think, £275 a year," he said, "which sounded all right to me, and I was taken along on the first day to be introduced to Dilly Knox."
 He began as an assistant to Alfred Dilwyn ("Dilly") Knox, who headed a team of codebreakers at GC&CS.

-An eccentric but brilliant character, Dilly Knox was the first British codebreaker to work on the Enigma cipher.
+Dilly Knox was the first British codebreaker to work on the Enigma cipher.
 Like most GC&CS experts, he was a classicist.
 But, as war loomed, GC&CS began employing mathematicians, as well as chess players and crossword experts.

 Knox believed in throwing his new recruits in at the deep end.
 He gave Twinn a mere five minutes' training before telling him to go and get on with it.